 What is gemology?

-and is a branch of mineralogy and, by extension, geology.
+Gemology is the science that studies gemstones, a branch of geology and more specifically mineralogy.
 The word "gemology" comes from the Latin word "gema" which means gemstone.

 It is a speciality that focuses on the analysis and certification of the authenticity of a gemstone, as well as the identification of the enhancement treatments it has undergone.